Arlen22/giacomocerquone.com/content/blog/why-i-dropped-expo/why-i-dropped-expo.md

 ## Disclaimer

-The whole article isn't made to go against passionate people and people who really believe in what they do (eg the Expo team).
-People that I find very skilled and that I personally follow on social.
+The whole article isn't made to go against people who are passionate about what they do and believe in their projects like the Expo team.
 The last thing I want to do is to discredit their work!
-They are awesome people and developers but as every product, Expo has its own reviews too and with this article I'll give mine based on my little experience.
+They are awesome people and developers but, as every product, Expo gets its own reviews too and with this I'll give mine based on my little experience.

 ### Who is this post for